Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

 HTTP or Hypertext Transfer Protocol is used to transfer hypertext.
 HTTP is the foundation of data communication for the web.

 It is the protocol used for viewing webpages.
 If you browse to "www.google.com" you send a HTTP request to the server.
-This is represented by the ```` http:\\ ```` at the start of the web address.
-Without HTTP we wouldn't be able to access public webpages and the internet wouldn't have been able to develop.
+This is represented by the  'http:\\' at the start of the web address.
+Without HTTP we wouldn't be able to access public webpages and there would be no internet.

 But what if you are inputting or accessing sensitive information?
 It will all be sent as unprotected text so it leave you open to attacks from hackers.